 As a nonprofit organization, TMLC relies on the support of donors from across the country to operate.
 And though located in Michigan, TMLC receives some donations from California, the nation’s most populous state.

 But in 2012, California officials told TMLC that it had to hand over sensitive donor information or stop fundraising in the state altogether.

-In March of 2012, California officials contacted TMLC and demanded that it hand over private information on its top donors to the state Attorney General’s Office.
+In March 2012, California officials contacted TMLC and demanded that it hand over private information on its top donors to the state Attorney General’s Office.
 TMLC was perplexed.
-California had never before required it to turn over that information.
+California had never required it to turn over that information before.

-But in 2010, the state’s Attorney General’s Office changed the rules to require hundreds of nonprofits across the country that fundraise in California to disclose annually the names and addresses of their largest donors.
+But in 2010, the AG’s office had changed its rules to require hundreds of nonprofits across the country that fundraise in California to disclose the names and addresses of their largest donors every year.

 TMLC was concerned about this sudden change and for its donors’ privacy.

 The California Attorney General’s Office is not exactly known for its ability to keep data private.
 In fact, it has a reputation for the opposite, leaking confidential information like a sieve.